 The Mission of the Solt Evans LEAP Project

-Through participation in the LEAP project youth learn sport psychology techniques, such as positive self-talk, anger management, goal setting, motivation and team building in a supportive environment of positive reinforcement.
-Rather than focusing simply on sports, youth learn to use sport psychology to improve their life skills; they learn and practice the tools they need to recognize and evaluate their choices and develop respect for themselves and others.
+Through participation in the LEAP project, youth learn sport psychology techniques and team building in a supportive environment of positive reinforcement.
+Rather than focusing simply on sports, youth learn to use sport psychology to improve their life skills and develop respect for themselves and others.